 Calves are often weaned around 6-8 months of age.
 However, calves on high-quality forages or creep feed/concentrates can be weaned as early as 90 days.

 Early weaning calves is often used to induce cycling and breeding efficiency in cows or to add body condition before the next calving season.
 Research conducted at the Eastern Oregon Agriculture Research Center found that cows with traditionally weaned calves (207 days) lost almost a full body condition score (BCS) and 88 lbs.
 While cows with early weaned calves gained 18 lbs. and maintained BCS.

-It’s recommended to keep a close eye on BCS of cows and wean accordingly.
+It’s recommended to keep a close eye on the BCS of cows and wean accordingly.
 If cows are in poor body condition, early weaning may be necessary but typically a safe time frame for healthy calves and cows is around 140-150 days.
-Too early, and calves will have trouble getting started on feed, be more disease prone and require more labor.
+Too early, and calves will have trouble getting started on feed, be more disease-prone and require more labor.

 How to Manage Sick Calves with GFI 263

 As mentioned earlier, stress causes a suppression of the immune system.
 This leaves calves highly susceptible to bacterial and viral challenges.
 And sick cattle won’t gain weight as efficiently.

 Respiratory disease is one of the biggest causes of economic loss in the beef cattle industry during weaning.
 According to data from the Texas A&M Ranch to Rail Program, sickness caused a 17% increase in cost of gain over the life of the animal, and a $95 difference in total profit.
 It was also shown that sickness reduced the ability of the animal to grade Choice with a 14-percentage point difference between healthy and sick animals.

 The stark difference in profit and grading potential of a stressed animal vs. a healthy animal is drastic.
 To help calves stay healthy during weaning, farmers and ranchers should always focus on lowering stress and managing pathogen load.